Is En Conjunto a 501(c)3?

 What do you mean by “working at the intersection of spirituality and justice”?

 Our members come from all walks of life.
 They have different skills, work in different fields, practice different forms of spirituality or religion, and are passionate about different topics (i.e. sex workers rights, disability justice, etc.).
 “Working at the intersection of spirituality and justice” simply means that they are motivated by or working in spaces that center their spiritual practice and that space is concerned with matters of equity, justice, liberation, and healing for our communities.

 How do I hire one of your members for a job?

 We’re so excited you’re interested in working with our incredible members.
-To contact them, simply click on their photo on the members page and you will be directed to their personal site.
+To contact them, simply visit their photo and bio on the members page and you will find their contact information.